 The meeting command shares a scene between two or more ChimeraX instances running on different computers.
 Its main purpose is to allow multi-person virtual reality (VR) sessions in ChimeraX, although it can also be used without VR.
-Each participant is represented by a head image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at atoms in the scene.
+Each participant is represented by an image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at atoms in the scene.
 See also: vr

 The meeting is initiated with meeting start, which reports the hostname and IP address in the Log.
 Subsequently, others join using meeting host, where host is the hostname or IP address of the starting instance (e.g., descartes.cgl.ucsf.edu or 126.96.36.199).